FarronF/limerick-council-meetings/meetings/2018/11/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 16th October 2018.md

 be provided to include the Greenway and hotels in the locality.
 Members also

-welcomed the Senior Executive Officer, Social Development Directorate response to--- 8
+welcomed the Senior Executive Officer, Social Development Directorate response to
+---
+8

 attend a Meeting when an update can be given in relation to and assessment and